joshuaaclark/joshuaaclark.github.io/_posts/2015-12-03-Pet Adoption in LA.md

     ggplot(asid.intake.date, aes(x=Date, y=Count, color=Animal.Type))+geom_smooth()

-    ## geom_smooth: method="auto" and size of largest group is >=1000, so using gam with formula: y ~ s(x, bs = "cs").
-Use 'method = x' to change the smoothing method.

 ![](http://i.imgur.com/7C1KMJN.png)

 Clearly if you are going to adopt do it in the summer, that's when the shelters get the most new residents.

 The eight shelters in Los Angeles are in very different parts of the city.
-From the more rural necks of the valley to the built up N. East and Central areas.
-We can view this breakdown in a heatmap with each row showing the % composition of that shelter's population broken down by animal type.
+We can view this breakdown in a grid chart with each row showing the % composition of that shelter's population broken down by animal type.